LUCERNA is an online resource on the magic lantern, an early slide projector invented in the 17th century.

 Sources used in compiling the LUCERNA data

-The project is still at an early stage, so you may not find everything you're looking for – if you have a specific query or can contribute something, please contact us, we’d love to hear from you.
+The project is still at an early stage, so you may not find everything you're looking for.
+If you have a specific query or can contribute something, please contact us.

 Access to the Lucerna data